shubhamaher8/AI-Resume-And-Portfolio-Builder/README.md

 ---

-A powerful Streamlit web application that leverages AI to generate professional resumes, cover letters, and portfolio summaries using the Meta Llama Maverick Model.
+A powerful Streamlit web application that leverages AI to generate professional resumes, cover letters, and portfolio summaries using the Meta Llama Model.
 Deployed on Streamlit and made for professionals to create high rate and effective employment solutions.

 ## 🚀 Deployment